Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Results

 \subsection{Mass Estimation}

-The lensing signal that is detected around merging galaxy clusters arises from the entire mass distribution.
+The lensing signal that is detected from merging galaxy clusters arises from the entire mass distribution.
 Therefore, to properly determine the mass from the lensing signal, the contribution of each structure to the observed shear should be carefully modeled.
 Our convergence maps reveal that MACS1752 is composed of three significant subclusters and ZWCL1856 is composed of two.
 In this section, we derive the masses of these subclusters.

-We estimated the mass of each subcluster by superposing NFW halos \citep{1997navarro} and modeling the expected tangential shear at each source galaxy position.
+We estimated the mass of each subcluster by superposing NFW \citep{1997navarro} halos and modeling the expected tangential shear at each source-galaxy position.
+The radial dependence of the shear was calculated based on the equations from \cite{2000wright}.
 We fixed the centroid of each subcluster halo to its respective BCG.
-Due to recent merging activity, the BCG may not necessarily coincide with the mass peak.
+Due to recent merging activity, the BCG may not necessarily coincide with the mass peak \citep[e.g.][]{2014martel}.
 However, for the two clusters that are presented in this work, the mass peaks and their corresponding BCGs are in good agreement.
-Nevertheless, the core regions (\mytilde 200 kpc) around each subcluster were removed to bypass the effects of the strong lensing regime and the region where additional systematic effects can lead to a biased mass estimate.
+Nevertheless, the core regions (\mytilde 200 kpc) around each subcluster were removed to bypass the effects of the strong-lensing regime and the region where additional systematic effects can lead to a biased mass estimate.
 We elected to not use a concentration-mass ($c$-$M$) relation to estimate the mass of each subcluster because most $c$-$M$ models are valid only within the cosmology and mass range of the simulations from which they are derived.
 Instead, we sampled the posterior distribution of the mass and concentration with Markov Chain Monte Carlo (MCMC).
 Priors were set on the concentration and mass of $1 < c < 6$ and $10^{13}\ $M$_\odot < M_{200} < 10^{16}\ $M$_\odot$.
 These priors amply cover the typical range of galaxy cluster masses and concentrations that arise in numerical simulations \citep[e.g.][]{2008duffy, 2019diemer}.
-The mass estimates from MCMC are summarized in Table \ref{table:mass_estimations} and reveal that both MACS1752 and ZWCL1856 are approximately 1:1 mass ratio mergers.
+The mass estimates from MCMC are summarized in Table \ref{table:mass_estimations} and reveal that both MACS1752 and ZWCL1856 are major mergers with approximately 1:1 mass ratio.
 Concentrations are unconstrained by this method.
-Since the central subcluster in MACS1752 is low mass ($0.3^{+0.4}_{-0.1}\times10^{14} $M$_\odot$), we will exclude it from our examination of the merger.
+Since the central subcluster in MACS1752 is low mass ($0.3^{+0.4}_{-0.1}\times10^{14}\ $M$_\odot$), we exclude it from our examination of the merger.